Why isn’t my cat using her litter box?

 If your cat is inappropriately eliminating due to a medical condition, she may be suffering from one of the following:

 - Urinary tract infection

 - Bladder stone

 - Kidney disease

-Medical conditions are easier to resolve than behavioral issues, but your kitty may inappropriately eliminate throughout your home due to the following behavioral problems:
+Medical conditions are easier to resolve than behavioral issues, which may include:

 - Intercat aggression

 - Having an intact male or female cat in the home